Living on less than your income may seem like a very difficult task to complete.

 The great thing about side gigs is the fact that they can grow into a full-time business that can increase your income even more than what you currently earn at your job.

-Some ideas for side gigs include building websites for others, freelance writing, preparing taxes on the side during tax season, mowing lawns during the summer, shoveling or plowing snow in the winter, tutoring and other freelance careers.
+Some ideas for side gigs include building websites for others, freelance writing, preparing taxes on the side during tax season, mowing lawns during the summer, fixing broken lawn mowers that won’t start in the spring, shoveling or plowing snow in the winter, tutoring and other freelance careers.

 Get A Raise, Promotion Or A New Job

-It takes some hard work and potentially some time, but you can greatly increase your income at your current job by earning a big raise or promotion.
+It takes hard work and time, but you can greatly increase your income at your current job by earning a big raise or promotion.
 Of course, you should only ask for a big raise or promotion after you provide enough value to earn them.

 Grow Investments Or Rental Property Portfolio